Task Teams

 Task Team 2023/01: Exploring New Horizons, Barriers and Bottlenecks in Marine Ecological Forecasting for Oceanic Top Predators

-Task team leaders: Kyle Scales (University of Sunshine Coast, Australia) and Stephanie Brodie (CSIRO, Australia)
+Task team leaders: Kylie Scales (University of Sunshine Coast, Australia) and Stephanie Brodie (CSIRO, Australia)

 Ecological forecasting seeks to predict ecological or ecosystem responses to physical variability and change over timescales relevant to the management of living resources.
 Applications of marine ecological forecasting are increasing in number, scope, geographic and taxonomic coverage, and management uptake.
 However, important challenges remain in addressing the barriers and bottlenecks in the process of developing and operationalising forecasts.